 “What was that?” they said.
 They hid behind THE KNIFE.

-But it was a cat.
-A beautiful cat with long white hair.
+It was a cat.
+Beautiful, long, white hair.

 “Snowy,” said Jessica.
 And the cat flew into her arms.

 But there is no limit to what you might improve.